quicwg/base-drafts/draft-ietf-quic-http.md

 Malformed requests or responses that are detected MUST be treated as a stream error ({{errors}}) of type H3_GENERAL_PROTOCOL_ERROR.

-For malformed requests, a server MAY send an HTTP response prior to closing or resetting the stream.
+For malformed requests, a server MAY send an HTTP response indicating the error prior to closing or resetting the stream.
 Clients MUST NOT accept a malformed response.
 Note that these requirements are intended to protect against several types of common attacks against HTTP; they are deliberately strict because being permissive can expose implementations to these vulnerabilities.

 ## The CONNECT Method {#connect}